-Discussion 6
+Discussion

-Results obtained in the repeated measures experiment with the interactive system allow us to validate the hypotheses introduced in Section 4 and conclusions to be drawn with regards to the research questions (Section 1).
+Results obtained in the repeated measures experiment with the interactive system allow us to validate the hypotheses introduced in Section 4 and conclusions to be drawn with regards to the research questions (RQ1 How do human perceptions of trust, social attributes, task load, and usability evolve when interacting with a continual learning robot over multiple sessions?
+RQ2 Is there a difference in participants' perceptions of trust, social attributes, task load, and usability of a continual learning robot for different continual learning models?).
 As a general observation, results seem to be influenced by the change over the course of repeated sessions, how participants interacted with the models, and if the model forgot previous objects.